Senior Living Costs in Colorado 2026

 Common questions about pricing for assisted living and senior care.

-Assisted living in Douglas County costs $4,500-$6,500/month for base care, which is slightly above the Colorado state median of $5,200/month.
+Assisted living in Douglas County costs $4,500-$6,500/month for base care in 2026, which is slightly above the Colorado state median of $5,200/month.
 Premium communities with higher care levels can reach $7,500-$8,500/month.
 Costs include room, meals, housekeeping, activities, and personal care assistance.

 Ready to Find the Perfect Senior Living Community?